 Previously, users were required to write a subclass of

 Command in almost all cases where a command was needed.
 Many of the new commands are designed to allow inline definition of command functionality, and so can be used without the need for an explicit subclass.
-For more information, see Convenience Features.
+For more information, see Included Command Types.

 Injection of Command Dependencies

 While not an actual change to the coding of the library, the recommended use pattern for the new command-based framework utilizes injection of subsystem dependencies into commands, so that subsystems are not declared as globals.
 This is a cleaner, more maintainable, and more reusable pattern than the global subsystem pattern promoted previously.
 For more information, see Structuring a Command-Based Robot Project.

 The previous command framework required users to use raw pointers for all commands, resulting in nearly-unavoidable memory leaks in all C++ command-based projects, as well as leaving room for common errors such as double-allocating commands within command-groups.

 The new command framework offers ownership management for all commands.
 Default commands and commands bound to buttons are typically owned by the scheduler, and component commands are owned by their encapsulating command groups.
 As a result, users should generally never heap-allocate a command with

 new unless there is a very good reason to do so.

 Transfer of ownership is done using perfect forwarding, meaning rvalues will be moved and lvalues will be copied (rvalue/lvalue explanation).